leettools-dev/leettools/README.md

 * 📝 Query history system to manage the history and the context of the queries.
 * 💻 Scheduler for automatic execution of the pipeline tasks.
 * 🧩 Accounting system to track the usage of the LLM APIs.

+Right now LeetTools provides the following flows:

+* answer  : Answer the query directly with source references.
+* digest  : Generate a multi-section digest article from search results.
+* search  : Search for top segements that match the query.
+* news    : Generate a list of news items from the current KB content.
+* extract : Extract information from the search results and output as csv.

+See the [Documentation](docs/documentation.md) for more details.

 ## Quick start